Claro dos Poções

-Location and distances
+Geography

 Claro dos Poções is located east of the São Francisco River, about halfway between Pirapora and Montes Claros.
 It is 116 km. from Pirapora and 78 km. from Montes Claros.
 It is 18 km. from federal highway BR-365, linked by a paved road.
 The elevation of the municipal seat is 650 meters.
 The distance to Belo Horizonte is 462 km.
 Neighboring municipalities are: Montes Claros, Jequitaí, Francisco Dumont, and Bocaiúva.
 Claro dos Poções is part of the statistical microregion of Montes Claros.